Information about the Department of Education's social media policy

 We reserve the right to modify or change these conditions at any time.

-The usual way ot contacting the department for official correspondence can be found here.
+The usual way of contacting the department for official correspondence can be found on our Contact page.